 A few months later, after spending months writing when he was asleep and driving myself into the ground with exhaustion, I took a break from my book.
 It was a sexy comedy, and it’s hard to be funny when you’re exhausted and on the verge of tears all the time.

 Just over a year later, I was talking to my husband about my unfinished manuscript, which was silently mocking me from my desk.
-I hated the fact I hadn’t finished it (even though the time hadn’t been right) and I knew that it was time.
+I hated the fact I hadn’t finished it and I knew that it was time.
 My husband agreed and supported me.
 “You don’t want to wake up at 70 and say ‘Damn, I wish I’d written that book,” he said… and it was the final bit of motivation which drove me to get it done.

 From there I went on a huge journey of editing, pitching agents, getting excited and then let down by said agents, self-publishing, publicity, author talks, photo shoots and more.
 If you google my novel ‘Sex, Lies, and Cruising‘, you’ll get an idea of what a crazy ride I had doing everything from morning television, to prime time FM radio, large metro newspapers, and magazines like Cosmopolitan (which was my #1 target publication to reach my audience).

 There was even ‘talk’ about my book being made into a TV show!